mech/filemaker-ruby/README.md

 ## Using the API

-`Filemaker::Api::QueryCommand` is the main modules to use the API.
+`Filemaker::Api::QueryCommands` is the main modules to use the API.

 * `api.find()` for `-find`
 * `api.findany()` for `-findany`